mwildan-hafidz/recipe-finder-web-app/README.md

 ## 🔧 Features

 - 🔍 Search for recipes by name
+- 🔽 Filter recipes by category or area
 - 🖼️ View recipe images, categories, and origins
 - 📱 Responsive design using Bootstrap
 - ⚠️ Basic error handling for invalid or empty searches